sbrzz/sbrzz.github.io/_posts/2025-07-27-a-super-small-vision-language-model.md

 <b>First phase</b>: synthetic generation.
 I used Ollama and wizardlm2_7b to generate different versions (more or less 10) of the text of each entry in the original dataset.
 I used this prompt: <i>'Generate a numbered list containing 10 versions in third person of this description: "{seed_text}".'</i>

+Synthetic generation example:

+1. The Ponte Pietra, a venerable Roman arch bridge, stands as a testament to ancient engineering, spanning the Adige River in the city of Verona, Italy.
+Constructed in 100 BC, it served as a vital crossing point for the Via Postumia, a significant Roman road that connected Genoa with Aquileia.
+It holds the distinction of being Verona's oldest bridge to this day.

 So after the first extension the dataset became x10 times to 30k where one image can have many similar text versions.

 Can I do more?
 I fear the data redudancy introduced with synthetic generation can make the model collapse with no chance to generalize.